 Physical Description

 This giant member of the arachnid family astounds us with a diameter of roughly 3-4 inches.
-Its broad body, thick, heavy legs compared to a crab’s, and its flat physique enables it to squeeze into tight spaces.
+Its broad body, thick, heavy legs compared to a crab’s, and flat physique enable it to squeeze into tight spaces.
 The sight alone can set pulses racing even for those comfortable around smaller spiders.

 Size and Color

 Size: Adults typically measure between 2 to 2.5 cm (0.8 to 1 inch) in body length.
-Color: These spiders exhibit a palette ranging from tan to reddish brown, and may also manifest shades of dark brown and grayish brown.
+Color: These spiders exhibit a palette ranging from tan to reddish brown and may also manifest shades of dark brown and grayish brown.

 Leg Span and Agility